Hyrulien/Ducanator/README.md

 - **Marked Items**: Saved in `marked_items.json` and persist between sessions
 - **Price Cache**: Stored in `cachedData/price_cache.json` (1 hour expiry)
 - **Price Fluctuation** Do not rely on the platinum prices listed even if you manually refetch there can be discrepancies between what the API call fetches and whats actually available on WFM.
 To be sure, double check high value items yourself on WFM.
+- **Will I get banned for using this?** As with any 3rd Party application, caution is advised and I won't be held responsible for any account infringements or penalties that may incur from using this program, however my program does not tamper with any warframe files or inject itself into the game hence why you should be fine using this.

 ## License

-Free to use and modify for personal use.
+Free to use and modify for personal use only.